hapax/hapax.github.io/assets/teaching.md

 Although the blue curve lies entirely on one side of the purple line, the two never coincide, even when we zoom in.
-Put a different way, since the tangent to the blue curve isn't even well-defined, it cannot equal the purple line!
+Put a different way, since the tangent to the blue curve isn't even well defined, it cannot equal the purple line!
 This places an important technical condition on the mean value
 theorem: at every point, the curve must be differentiable, aka *straight at infinite zoom*.